-Saturday 2 June 2012
+Saturday, 2 June 2012

 Kings Norton

 The Green at Kings Norton has been the centre of activity in this medieval manor since the 15th century.
 Kings Norton used to be the property of the King along with Kings Heath as its name indicates.
-Visitors will be suprised to find this almost village like existance so close to the centre of Birmingham.
+Visitors will be surprised to find this almost village like existence so close to the centre of Birmingham.
 Take a stroll down to Kings Norton Junction where you can see the split bridges and cottages of the canal system which joins the Stratford-upon-Avon Canal.

 The Village Green at Kings Norton has some interesting buildings nearby.
 St Nicholas Church is a wonderful piece of architecture that enhances the village green and which dates back to the fifteenth century.
 The Saracen's Head could tell a story or two and is also a dated building from the 15th century.